willwebberley/FlaskDirectUploader/README.md

 Simple example demonstrating how to accomplish a direct upload to Amazon S3 in a Python web application.

 The example focuses on Flask as the web framework and is targeted for use on the Heroku platform.
 However, nearly all of the code could be used as-is in other Python frameworks (such as Bottle and Django).
+An example using Python 3 and Django is available [here](https://gist.github.com/RyanBalfanz/f07d827a4818fda0db81).

 This is the companion repository to the Heroku article, [Direct to S3 File Uploads in Python](https://devcenter.heroku.com/articles/s3-upload-python).